rjhatl/Boozegeek-Black-Friday/README.md

 Ends at 11:30pm on 27 Nov.

 -----------------------------------------------------------------------------------------
-## Drinks
+## Drinks (outside of Singapore)
-### (outside of Singapore, may or may not ship directly to SG, you may need to use a forwarding service that accepts alcohol)
+### These may or may not ship directly to SG, you may need to use a forwarding service that accepts alcohol.

 France/US: Cognac Expert (ships directly to Singapore) \
 https://www.cognac-expert.com/black-friday/ \